zchee/neovim-wiki/Development-tips.md

 ### Backtrace (OSX)

-If `nvim` crashes on OSX, you can easily see the backtrace in Console.app.
+If `nvim` crashes on OSX, you can easily see the backtrace in Console.app (under "User Diagnostic Reports").

     open -a Console